The Record Breaker!

 The third single, Set Fire To The Rain broke another record as it gave her three #1 singles and a #1 album in the U.S.

-Yet another record here was broken as she’d become the first female artist to pick up Female Artist, Contemporary Artist, and Album Awards in the same year.
+Yet another record here was broken as she’d become the first to pick up Female Artist, Contemporary Artist, and Album Awards in the same year.

 At the next year’s Grammy Awards, she doubled down and won all six categories for which she was nominated.